What's a normal chargeback rate on Shopify? (And what triggers the 1% suspension)

 - First-time customer disputes: tighten Shopify's fraud analysis settings, consider a 3DS requirement for high-risk markets, add address verification hold on high-value orders.

-- Repeat-customer disputes: build a pre-dispute resolution path (the customer service team can fix 40–60% of issues before they reach a chargeback), improve your shipping notification chain, and add customer history to your dispute evidence.
+- Repeat-customer disputes: build a pre-dispute resolution path (support can fix 40% to 60% of issues before they reach a chargeback), improve your shipping notification chain, add customer history to your dispute evidence.

 What to actually do if you're above 1%

 - Immediate: enable order holds on all high-risk orders.
 Any order with multi-account patterns, address mismatches, or velocity signals gets held for review.
-This takes 2-5 days of manual work but stops the bleeding.
+Takes 2 to 5 days of manual work but stops the bleeding.

 - Week 1: respond to every dispute within 48 hours.
 Most small merchants let disputes auto-accept.
-Even a weak representment wins 15-25% of disputes.
-What Evidence Actually Wins a Chargeback Representment has the template.
+Even a weak representment wins 15% to 25% of disputes.
+What evidence actually wins a chargeback representment has the template.

 - Week 2: install pre-ship order scoring.
-Either Shopify's native fraud analysis (free but limited) or a dedicated tool like RefundSentry's Chargeback Prevention (scores every order in under 2 seconds against 10 pre-ship signals).
+Either Shopify's native fraud analysis (free but limited) or a dedicated tool like RefundSentry's chargeback prevention (scores every order in under 2 seconds across 10 pre-ship signals).

-- Week 3-4: audit your refund flow.
-If it takes customers more than 3 clicks to initiate a return, you are creating chargebacks.
+- Week 3 to 4: audit your refund flow.
+If customers need more than 3 clicks to initiate a return, you're creating chargebacks.
 Make the refund path faster than the chargeback path.

-- Month 2: restructure the card-present recovery.
+- Month 2: restructure card-present recovery.
 Recover disputes that were actually fulfilled correctly.
-The math: every won chargeback saves you $15–$25 in fees and keeps you further from the threshold.
+The math: every won chargeback saves you $15 to $25 in fees and keeps you further from the threshold.

 When the rate is rising but still under 1%

 Don't wait for the warning email.
-A chargeback rate climbing from 0.4% to 0.7% over two quarters will almost always hit 1% within the next two quarters if unaddressed.
+A chargeback rate climbing from 0.4% to 0.7% over two quarters will almost always hit 1% within two more quarters if unaddressed.

 Early-warning action:

-- Improve your shipping notification chain (reduces "not received" disputes 20-40%)
+- Improve your shipping notification chain (reduces "not received" disputes 20% to 40%)

 - Implement post-refund scoring for refund-method switches and gift-card cash-outs, which often precede chargebacks